dalihub/dalihub.github.io/NativeTutorials/visuals.md

 They are used to display (renderer) content.

-Existing controls can be supplied with Visuals, the visuals are created with a Property Map and this map passed</br>
+Existing controls can be supplied with Visuals, the visuals are defined with a Property Map and this map passed</br>
 to the control.

+The control parses this Property map and creates the actual Visual.

 The ImageView control is a good example of this.